munkhdorj-m/Python-exercise-2/README.md

 # Python IF/ELSE

-You have to return boolean types for true and false
+You have to return boolean types for true and false:
-DO:

     return False
     return True